brunobraga/termsaver/README.md

 ----------

-A more detailed guideline for developers willing to jump in and create screensavers for termsaver will be available soon.
+A more detailed guideline for developers willing to jump in and create screensavers for termsaver is here: <https://github.com/brunobraga/termsaver/wiki/Developers>

 Roadmap